wizpizz/OnePlusPlusLauncher/README.md

 - tested on System Launcher 15.4.13 / OxygenOS 15

+**Please star the repository, if you enjoy using the module!
+It goes a long way ⭐**

 ## Features

 *   ⌨️ **Automatic Keyboard / Searchbar Focus:** Automatically displays the keyboard when the app drawer is opened and search is focused.